Skip Navigation

 You have broad protections off duty to support such student activism.
 At work, however, your rights are much more limited.

-Where student demonstrations occur at school or during the school day, you should work with your administrators to have plans ready for student activism.
+Where student demonstrations occur at your employer or during work hours, you should work with your administrators to have plans ready for student activism.

 "Students came to me and said, ‘We don’t see ourselves in our building, and we need your help.
 We’d like put up a Black Lives Matter banner somewhere in the school.’
 So I said, ‘Let’s do it.
 Let’s make it happen.’
 We had some obstacles in our way, but now we have a banner that proudly hangs in the cafeteria right now.”